redox-os/website/content/news/this-year-in-redox-18.md

 Since the last news blog post, some other things have happened as well:

-- [TFS](https://github.com/ticki/tfs) the upcomming default filesystem of Redox is specified and partially implemented.
+- [TFS](https://github.com/ticki/tfs) the upcoming default filesystem of Redox is specified and partially implemented.
 - We got rustc support.
 - Jeremy quit his job to work full time on Redox.